 The menu is surprisingly extensive.
 You can choose anything from local, national and international cuisines.

-You must try Dal Bhaat Tarkari, staple food of the Nepalese.
-It is filling, inexpensive and carbohydrate is good against AMS.
+You must try Dal Bhaat Tarkari, a staple food of the Nepalese.
+It is filling, inexpensive and rich in carbohydrate which is good against AMS.

 Dal Bhat is not available at higher altitude.
-Menu are shorter as well.
+Menu is shorter as well.

-A range of drinks are available.
-From flavored hot water, green tea, lemon tea, Nepali tea, coffee, butter tea (at higher settlement) to beer and wines.
+A range of drinks is available.
+From the flavored hot water, green tea, lemon tea, Nepali tea, coffee, butter tea (at higher settlement) to beer and wines.

-Alcohol is not recommended for trekkers as alcohol dehydrates and makes you susceptible to AMS but, if you want, you could try a little of local alcohol.
+Alcohol is not recommended for trekkers as alcohol dehydrates and makes you susceptible to AMS.
+But, if you want, you can try a little of local alcohol.
 Just for a taste.

 Shops sell snacks such as chocolates, biscuits and packed noodles.
 You can find some chips as well.
-Better to stalk up on your favorite snacks in the valley as options can be limited up there.
+Better to stalk up on your favorite snacks in the valley as options limits up there.
 It will cost you more too.

 Higher you go, more you pay for the exact same thing.

-The reason people suggest to bring water purifiers is also this.
-A bottle of water that cost NRs.
+This is the reason people suggest to bring water purifiers.
+A bottle of water that costs NRs.
 20 in the valley can reach Nrs.200+ up in the Himalayas.

-Instead of mineral water, you could just fill your bottles with boiled water from the lodge.
-Waters are well boiled but you could double purify it by adding purifiers.
-Just in case.
-Being ill is bad.
+Instead of mineral water, you can just fill your bottles with boiled water from the lodge.
+Waters are well boiled but you can double purify it by adding purifiers.
 Being ill up there is worse.
-Doing this is both economical and ecological.
+Doing this is both economic and ecological.

 Fill in the bottles at night.
 You could do it in the morning but do it before checking out if you do not want to pay for it.
-Sometimes, you might be asked to pay just for a glass of hot water.
+Sometimes, you might need to pay just for a glass of hot water.
 It is not fixed.

 Some of the Popular Treks of Nepal

-Manaslu is another region that is gaining in popularity.
+Manaslu is another region that is novel and gaining popularity.